AY2526S1-CS2103T-W14-2/tp/docs/DeveloperGuide.md

 System: BiteBuddy
 Actor: User
 Preconditions: At least one food place exists.
-The specified food place is not wishlisted
+The specified food place is not wishlisted.
 Guarantees: If successful, the food place is added to the user's wishlist.

 **MSS**